sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/redshift.rst

 Run Workflows and Pipelines
 -----------------

-Now you can use the connection in Redshift Node to run the workflows/pipelines.
+Now you can use the connection in Read jdbc Node to run the workflows/pipelines.